Yield high ROI with an email marketing strategy

 With 3.9 billion email users worldwide, emails remain the most personal way to connect with your customers.
 Marketers use emails for a range of reasons:

 Emails give you access to prospects on a very personal level.
-By continuing to communicate with these leads using great content, you nurture them and push them further in the marketing funnel, ultimately converting them.
+By continuing to communicate with them using great content, you nurture them and push them further in the marketing funnel, ultimately converting them.

 By producing engaging content, you pique your reader’s curiosity.
 This works exceptionally well within transactional emails or even newsletters that direct readers to exciting blog content or their shop page.
 Leverage their high open rate to drive up your traffic.